bitsofcotton/randtools/README.md

 # General Tips G
 If the input stream is from some observed points that we can make the hypothesis there's a (im\|ex)plicit repeat operation on the stream as a structure, General Tips F concludes there's some 3 to 5 root descriptions they make some combination into original stream.

+However, we can always make imitated implicit repeat operation on original stream, so if the stream has enough representation on the phenomenon, the structure will.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU